Onboard slurry density for cutter-suction, hopper & sand dredgers

-Dredging operations use cutter suction dredgers (CSD), trailing suction hopper dredgers (TSHD) and sand dredgers to remove sediment from waterways and deliver slurry via floating pipelines to discharge zones.
-Slurry density (i.e. solids content in the discharge line) is the key parameter for production monitoring, pump speed control and blockage prevention.
-Major operators such as Royal IHC, Jan De Nul and CCCC dredging fleets all rely on inline density meters for real-time discharge monitoring.
+Dredgers (CSD, TSHD and sand dredgers) remove sediment and pump slurry via floating pipelines to discharge zones.
+Slurry density — solids content in the discharge line — is the key parameter for production monitoring, pump-speed control and blockage prevention.
+Operators such as Royal IHC, Jan De Nul and CCCC dredging fleets rely on inline density for real-time discharge monitoring.
+Pisonics ultrasonic density meters measure non-intrusively, non-nuclear.

 |---|---|---|